jjn1056/Example-PlackStreamingAndNonblocking/README.md

     Connection closed by foreign host.
     $

-You can see a screen video capture of this very procedure in the C<share/videos/>
-directory of this distribution.
+You can see a screen video capture of this very procedure in the `share/videos/` directory of this distribution.
 Each code example will have a corresponding example in this directory.

-So, as I said, that part is easy, and it a key reason for L<PSGI> and L<Plack>
-to have so seriously impacted Perl web application development.
-However, there are two interrelated parts of the L<PSGI> specification which are not always as readily accessible to understanding.
+So, as I said, that part is easy, and it a key reason for [PSGI](http://search.cpan.org/perldoc?PSGI) and [Plack](http://search.cpan.org/perldoc?Plack) to have so seriously impacted Perl web application development.
+However, there are two interrelated parts of the [PSGI](http://search.cpan.org/perldoc?PSGI) specification which are not always as readily accessible to understanding.
 That is Streaming and Non-blocking.
 Documentation shows how the specification works, but it leaves out some information about the point of using it, and when to use it over other possible